Ion Croitoru: Satan's Choice Motorcycle Club

 Croitoru was notorious for his legal history.
-After his income dwindled following his firing from the WWF in 1991, Croitoru wrestled in what were described as "down-market" leagues.
-He had been selling illegal steroids for a number of years, and through another steroid dealer known to the media only as "Jimmy Rich" (a court-ordered pseudonym, as "Jimmy Rich" is now living in witness protection after turning Crown's evidence), he came into contact with the Satan's Choice outlaw motorcycle club.
+After his income dwindled following his departure from the WWF in 1991, Croitoru wrestled in what were described as "down-market" leagues.
+He had been selling illegal steroids for a number of years, and through another steroid dealer known to the media only as "Jimmy Rich" (a court-ordered pseudonym, as "Jimmy Rich" is now living in witness protection after turning Crown's evidence), he came into contact with the Satan's Choice Motorcycle Club (SCMC), an outlaw motorcycle club.

-After joining Satan's Choice's Toronto chapter, Croitoru was allowed to found a new chapter in Hamilton, with himself as the chapter president, in 1995.
-Croitoru had gained the approval of Satan's Choice national president Bernie Guindon to have his club return to Hamilton for the third time; the first Satan's Choice Hamilton chapter had "patched over" to join the Outlaws in 1977, while the second Satan's Choice Hamilton chapter had disbanded itself following the murders of two of its members by the Outlaws in August 1985.
+After joining SCMC's Toronto chapter, Croitoru was allowed to found a new chapter in Hamilton, with himself as the chapter president, in 1995.
+Croitoru had gained the approval of SCMC national president Bernie Guindon to have his club return to Hamilton for the third time; the first SCMC Hamilton chapter had "patched over" to join the Outlaws in 1977, while the second SCMC Hamilton chapter had disbanded itself following the murders of two of its members by the Outlaws in August 1985.

 Croitoru's notoriety as a wrestler in Hamilton allowed him to attract many recruits for his chapter.
 The clubhouse for the Hamilton chapter was located in a former convenience store at 269 Lottridge Street, about six blocks away from the Outlaws clubhouse at 402 Birch Avenue.
-The Outlaws Hamilton chapter had been a Satan's Choice chapter until 1977, so the choice of location was considered to be a provocation.
-The decision to open a third Satan's Choice chapter in Hamilton was regarded as an insult to Mario Parente, the president of the Outlaws' Hamilton chapter.
+The Outlaws Hamilton chapter had been an SCMC chapter until 1977, so the choice of location was considered to be a provocation.
+The decision to open a third SCMC chapter in Hamilton was regarded as an insult to Mario Parente, the president of the Outlaws' Hamilton chapter.
 One policeman stated: "Oh, they hated Parente.
-And they knew it would piss him off to have another club in what he considered to be his town".
-The pool-table for the Satan's Choice Hamilton clubhouse was donated by Pasquale "Fat Pat" Musitano, the boss of the Musitano crime family.
+And they knew it would piss him off to have another club in what he considered to be his town."
+The pool table for the SCMC Hamilton clubhouse was donated by Pasquale "Fat Pat" Musitano, the boss of the Musitano crime family.

 Detective Sergeant Len Isnor, the head of the Ontario Provincial Police's (OPP) Anti-Biker Enforcement Unit, was not impressed with Croitoru, saying: "After a while, you can tell who's cut out for the life and who isn't.
 I could tell right away that he wouldn't make it.
 Some of the guys would talk to you.
-If there was a guy who was really into bikes, you could talk bikes, but K-9 [Croitoru] would talk about anything, especially himself- he was just stupid that way".
-Croitoru was especially close to Michel Dubé, the president of Satan's Choice Sudbury chapter, who was considered by Isnor to be the most dangerous outlaw biker in Ontario.
-Isnor recalled that he once talked to a biker and a convicted murderer who was terrified of Dubé.
+If there was a guy who was really into bikes, you could talk bikes, but K-9 [Croitoru] would talk about anything, especially himself – he was just stupid that way."
+Croitoru was especially close to Michel Dubé, the president of SCMC Sudbury chapter, who was considered by Isnor to be the most dangerous outlaw biker in Ontario.
+Isnor recalled that he once talked to a biker and convicted murderer who was terrified of Dubé.